 If you have several retirement accounts because of frequent job changes and you’re approaching 70 1/2, you now have the task of figuring out how to withdraw the money.

 Will you have to tap all of your accounts?
 Probably not.

 If you own a handful of traditional IRAs, you can withdraw from each of them.
-But the more efficient move is to add up the assets from all your accounts, and take one withdrawal from a single IRA.
+But the more efficient move is to add the assets from all your accounts and take one withdrawal from a single IRA.